5 Ways to Cut Waste from Your Digital Advertising Campaigns

 5. Test, learn, and optimize.

 While it’s important to invest in the channels that are most performant for your business, that shouldn’t mean that you can’t break new ground.
-Blazing new trails, however, whether via a new ad format, marketing channel, or audience, should be done in a testing environment.
+Blazing new trails, whether via a new ad format, marketing channel, or audience segment, should be done in a testing environment.

 To build a testing program that gets measurable results, document components that can be changed to determine their impact on your campaign performance.
 Use tracking tags like UTM parameters to understand how each iteration is driving traffic and how those users are behaving once they make it to your site.